-Read here the stories of our students who went to a country in the area of East Asia for their internship.
+Read the stories of our alumni specialised in the area of East Asia here.